 Many young, married couples live in cramped conditions together with the husband’s family.
 Violence at home, early and risky pregnancy, and depression are among the problems girls regularly face.
 On top of this, additional insecurity emerges in regards to newborns care.
-A girl told us she didn’t like her baby as it came from a forced marriage.
-We helped her accept her daughter and look after her.
-Another boy was hitting his young wife when the baby was crying.

 What do we do to support these young girls?

 To address these dramatic issues and prevent early marriage, we work together with sheiks – religious leaders with an influential position in the communities – who have committed to spreading child protection messages.
 They discuss topics such as violence against children and child marriage with their congregations and have already addressed more than 3000 people.
 We also work with them to improve justice processes such as conciliation or mediation, both at community and within personal status courts, when tackling child marriage’s decisions.

 We empower girls by informing them about their rights and the use of contraception, we reinforce their life skills and support networks against child marriage.
 Additionally, we support families to set up income-generating activities to prevent them from the need of marrying their daughters for economic reasons.